sfu-db/connector-x/docs/databases/mssql.md

 query = 'SELECT * FROM table'                                   # query string
 cx.read_sql(conn, query)                                        # read data from MsSQL
 ```

+### Connection Parameters
+* By adding `trusted_connection=true` to connection uri parameter, windows authentication will be enabled.
+    * Example: `mssql://host:port/db?trusted_connection=true`
+* By adding `encrypt=true` to connection uri parameter, SQLServer will use SSL encryption.
+    * Example: `mssql://host:port/db?encrypt=true&trusted_connection=true`
+* By adding `trust_server_certificate=true` to connection uri parameter, the SQLServer certificate will not be validated and it is accepted as-is.
+    * Example: `mssql://host:port/db?trust_server_certificate=true&encrypt=true`
+* By adding `trust_server_certificate_ca=/path/to/ca-cert.crt` to connection uri parameter, the SQLServer certificate will be validated against the given CA certificate in addition to the system-truststore.
+    * Example: `mssql://host:port/db?encrypt=true&trust_server_certificate_ca=/path/to/ca-cert.crt`

 ### SQLServer-Pandas Type Mapping
 | SQLServer Type  |      Pandas Type            |  Comment                           |